The Science of Broth Bomb

 Let's first talk about citric acid.
 All living organisms make citric acid, even our own cells.
 It's a strong acid but not as strong as the acid in our stomach.
 This powdered acid has been used by doctors as a means to regulate gut bacteria, treating SIBO and other bacterial overgrowth.
 We source our citric acid from organic corn.

-Baking soda, (sodium bicarbonate) is a naturally occuring compound in mineral rich waterways and deposits.
+Baking soda, (sodium bicarbonate) is a naturally occurring compound in mineral rich waterways and deposits.
 It has long been used by doctors to neutralize stomach acid and to get a rise in baked goods.
-Consuming large amounts of baking soda can be dangerous.
-For instance, people who have ingested half a box of baking soda have been hospitalized and died.
+But like salt, consuming large amounts of baking soda can be dangerous.
+For instance, people who have ingested half a box of baking soda have been hospitalized due to electrolyte imbalance.
 Although, there's doctors who eat a tiny amount everyday and swear by the stuff.
-We don’t recommend consuming it uncooked.
+We don’t recommend consuming Broth Bomb™ uncooked.
 Simply heating baking soda will release the CO2 and deposit the sodium into the water; citric acid accelerates this reaction.
+The amount of sodium is slightly less than your average soup.

-We don't advertise our product as a health aid; only as a fun way to alter the texture and taste of plant-foods.
+We don't advertise our product as a health aid; only as a fun way to refine the texture and taste of plant-foods.
+This post is about safety, not promoting Broth Bomb™ as a supplement.

 Our intended use for Broth Bomb™ is to interact with the food and not our guts.
 Baking soda helps break down acids, like protein (amino acids) and the skins of beans.
 It loses its alkaline properties during these interactions and becomes part of the broth.